One API, Ten Domains

 | Testing | pytest, httpx, pytest-asyncio |

-FastAPI over Flask or Django REST Framework: The choice is not arbitrary.
-FastAPI’s native integration with Pydantic v2 means that every request model doubles as a schema-validated, auto-documented contract.
+FastAPI over Flask or Django REST Framework: FastAPI’s native integration with Pydantic v2 means every request model doubles as a schema-validated, auto-documented contract.
 The OpenAPI specification is generated from the same type annotations that enforce runtime validation.
-For an ML inference API where input shape correctness is a prerequisite to meaningful predictions, this tight coupling between schema definition and runtime enforcement is architecturally sound — not a convenience feature.
+For an ML inference API where input shape correctness is a prerequisite to meaningful predictions, this tight coupling between schema definition and runtime enforcement matters architecturally.

-ONNX Runtime for the Deep Learning Model: Training MobileNetV2 in PyTorch and exporting to ONNX decouples the training environment from the inference environment.
-The runtime image does not need PyTorch — a dependency that alone accounts for hundreds of megabytes.
-Paired with INT8 post-training quantization, this decision shrinks the brain tumor model from 8.9 MB to 2.4 MB, a 73% reduction, with negligible accuracy degradation.
-On a resource-constrained deployment (a 2GB VPS), this is not an optimization — it is a prerequisite.
+ONNX Runtime for the deep learning model: training MobileNetV2 in PyTorch and exporting to ONNX decouples the training environment from the inference environment.
+The runtime image doesn’t need PyTorch — a dependency that alone accounts for hundreds of megabytes.
+Paired with INT8 post-training quantization, this shrinks the brain tumor model from 8.9 MB to 2.4 MB (a 73% reduction) with negligible accuracy degradation.
+On a 2GB VPS, this is a hard constraint, not an optimization.

-Quantile Regression Ensemble for Insurance Cost: Rather than returning a single point estimate for insurance cost — which gives users false precision — the insurance endpoint runs three separate Gradient Boosting models trained to predict the mean, 5th percentile, and 95th percentile respectively.
+Quantile Regression Ensemble for insurance cost: rather than returning a single point estimate — which gives users false precision — the insurance endpoint runs three separate Gradient Boosting models trained to predict the mean, 5th percentile, and 95th percentile respectively.
 The response surface communicates genuine uncertainty.
-This reflects a product philosophy: a good ML API is honest about what it does not know.

-The most technically interesting constraint in VitalCheck is not algorithmic — it is operational.
-Deploying eight pre-trained models (26+ MB of serialized artifacts) on a single 2GB VPS, where each Uvicorn worker can consume up to 750MB, creates a tight memory budget that shapes every architectural decision downstream.
+The most interesting operational constraint in VitalCheck is memory.
+Deploying eight pre-trained models (26+ MB of serialized artifacts) on a single 2GB VPS, where each Uvicorn worker can consume up to 750MB, creates a tight budget that shapes every architectural decision.

-The solution is a ModelRegistry singleton, initialized once during the FastAPI application’s lifespan startup event.
-All eight models — scikit-learn pipelines, ONNX sessions, and Parquet reference tables — are loaded into memory at boot time and held in a shared registry object that is injected into each request handler via FastAPI’s dependency injection system.
-No model is reloaded per request.
-No disk I/O occurs during inference.
+I built a ModelRegistry singleton, initialized once during the FastAPI application’s lifespan startup event.
+All eight models — scikit-learn pipelines, ONNX sessions, and Parquet reference tables — are loaded into memory at boot time and held in a shared registry object that’s injected into each request handler via FastAPI’s dependency injection system.
+No model reloads per request.
+No disk I/O during inference.
 The registry is passed by reference, not copied.

-For the ONNX brain tumor model specifically, inference is CPU-bound and image preprocessing is non-trivial: a base64-encoded MRI must be decoded, converted to RGB, resized to 224×224 using Lanczos interpolation, normalized against ImageNet statistics, transposed to channel-first format, and batched before being passed to the runtime.
-To prevent this CPU-intensive preprocessing from blocking the async event loop, inference is offloaded to a thread pool executor, preserving the API’s ability to handle concurrent requests even under load.
-The constraint — single worker, limited cores, minimal memory headroom — became the forcing function for a clean, efficient inference pipeline.
+For the ONNX brain tumor model, inference is CPU-bound and image preprocessing is non-trivial: a base64-encoded MRI must be decoded, converted to RGB, resized to 224×224 using Lanczos interpolation, normalized against ImageNet statistics, transposed to channel-first format, and batched before being passed to the runtime.
+To prevent this CPU-intensive preprocessing from blocking the async event loop, inference is offloaded to a thread pool executor, preserving the API’s ability to handle concurrent requests under load.

-What Building This Taught Me About Production ML
+What Building This Taught Me About Applied ML

 Schema design is model design.
-The most consequential design decision in this project had nothing to do with hyperparameter tuning.
-It was the choice to define a single, shared VitalCheckResponse[T] generic envelope that wraps every prediction across every domain.
-Every response carries a request ID, an inference timestamp in milliseconds, a standardized disclaimer, and a list of data source citations.
-This consistency means that any client consuming the API can build generic error handling, logging, and latency monitoring against a single contract — regardless of which endpoint they are hitting.
-The schema is the product.
+The most consequential decision had nothing to do with hyperparameter tuning.
+It was defining a single, shared VitalCheckResponse[T] generic envelope that wraps every prediction across every domain.
+Every response carries a request ID, an inference timestamp, a standardized disclaimer, and data source citations.
+Any client can build generic error handling, logging, and latency monitoring against one contract — regardless of which endpoint they’re hitting.

 Calibration matters more than accuracy.
-Several of the models in VitalCheck were deliberately tuned for real-world clinical utility rather than raw benchmark performance.
-The stroke model, for instance, operates on a dataset where only 4.8% of records are positive cases.
-A naive model trained to maximize accuracy would predict “no stroke” for every input and achieve 95.2% accuracy while being completely useless.
-The decision to lower the classification threshold from 0.5 to 0.30 — accepting more false positives in exchange for fewer false negatives — is a product decision masquerading as a technical one.
-Understanding that distinction is, perhaps, the core competency of applied ML engineering.
+Several models were tuned for real-world utility rather than benchmark performance.
+The stroke model operates on a dataset where only 4.8% of records are positive cases.
+A naive model trained to maximize accuracy would predict “no stroke” for every input and achieve 95.2% accuracy while being useless.
+Lowering the classification threshold from 0.5 to 0.30 — accepting more false positives in exchange for fewer false negatives — is a product decision masquerading as a technical one.
+Understanding that distinction is the core competency of applied ML engineering.

 Honesty is a feature.
-The prediction interval on the insurance endpoint, the percentile context on the fitness endpoint, the explicit disclaimer on every response — these are not legal boilerplate or afterthoughts.
-They are the product reflecting an honest understanding of what probabilistic models can and cannot claim.
+The prediction interval on the insurance endpoint, the percentile context on the fitness endpoint, the explicit disclaimer on every response — these aren’t legal boilerplate.
+They’re the API reflecting an honest understanding of what probabilistic models can and cannot claim.
 Users who understand the limits of a tool use it correctly.
-An API that obscures uncertainty does not make better predictions; it just makes worse decisions easier.

 Where VitalCheck Goes Next

-Authentication and Rate Limiting: VitalCheck currently trusts all callers.
-The logical next layer is an API key management system — or integration with an API gateway like Kong or AWS API Gateway — to enable per-consumer rate limiting, usage analytics, and tiered access.
-Without this, the service cannot be safely exposed to public traffic at scale.
+Authentication and rate limiting are the most immediate gaps.
+VitalCheck currently trusts all callers.
+An API key management system — or integration with an API gateway like Kong or AWS API Gateway — would enable per-consumer rate limiting, usage analytics, and tiered access.

-Model Retraining Pipeline: All eight models are currently trained offline and deployed as static artifacts.
-The natural evolution is a lightweight CI/CD-triggered retraining pipeline: when new labeled data becomes available, retrain, evaluate against a held-out validation set, and promote to production only if cross-validated metrics improve.
-Connecting the training scripts (currently isolated in the scripts/ directory) to an artifact registry and a deployment hook would close the loop from research to production.
+All eight models are currently trained offline and deployed as static artifacts.
+A lightweight CI/CD-triggered retraining pipeline — retrain when new labeled data arrives, evaluate against a held-out validation set, promote to production only if cross-validated metrics improve — would close the loop from research to production.

-Expanded Reference Populations: The fitness analytics endpoint is currently benchmarked against a 33-user FitBit convenience sample from 2016 — a limitation that is honestly disclosed in the API response.
-Integrating a larger, more demographically representative reference dataset would make the percentile comparisons genuinely meaningful and open the door to stratified benchmarks by age group, sex, or activity level.
-The architecture already supports this pattern through Parquet-backed reference lookups; only the data needs to improve.
+The fitness analytics endpoint is benchmarked against a 33-user FitBit convenience sample from 2016 — a limitation honestly disclosed in the API response.
+Integrating a larger, more demographically representative reference dataset would make the percentile comparisons genuinely meaningful.
+The architecture already supports this through Parquet-backed reference lookups; only the data needs to improve.

 VitalCheck API is open source under the MIT License.
 The full codebase, model registry, and API documentation are available in the repository.